 Here are some examples of cool fonts, handwritten letter fonts, and modern fonts we’ve used, and sleek combinations of fonts:

 Embedding fonts in your presentation

 One way to go around having to install custom fonts on all user computers, is to embed them.

-However, we DON’T RECOMMEND this method.
+However, we DON’T RECOMMEND embedding them (ever).